roquebernedo/portfolio/README.md

 ### `What i Changed`

-.
 Added Nav buttons to quickly get to your desired section

-.
 Added a new section for skills and changed section order (this messed with the original formatting quite a bit)

-.
 Skills feature: I built a component that renders a different image of a burger depending on where on the burger the cursor hovers or clicks.
 The burger images were created in photoshop.
 I built one div with the burger nested inside, that has a sibling div (position: absolute, same height and width as the img) with 3 child divs each taking up about one third of that div's height.
 Those three divs had event listeners that triggered state change in React, which rendered a new burger img and skills set.
 Each skills set had to be a different component to trigger the animation.
-My favorite part of the site.

 ### `What i Learned`